-The James Webb Space telescope (NASA/ESA/CSA) will be launched in 2019.
+The James Webb Space telescope (NASA/ESA/CSA) will be launched in October 2021.
 During the first months of operations, 500 hours of director’s time has been allocated to 13 “Early Release Science” programs.
 The goals of these programs will be 1) to provide first-look public data to a wide community as soon as possible after launch, 2) to test the instruments and observing modes, 3) to help prepare the community for the open time proposals.